JobVouch

 Q: What about resume templates from Canva?
 A: Many Canva templates use elements that break ATS parsing.
 If you use one, test it thoroughly or stick to their simplest designs.

-Related posts
+Related Tools

 Stop fighting with formatting

 You have better things to do than adjust margins for the tenth time.
 Whether you need to build a resume online or improve your resume formatting, JobVouch handles spacing, fonts, and export settings automatically so your resume looks professional on every screen.
+Check your ATS score to make sure your formatting is not killing your chances.

 Get a clean, ATS-safe resume in minutes